alewain/llm-degrad/docs/guide.md

 - **`mlp_only`**: Feed-forward network matrices (gate, up, down)
 - **`embed_only`**: Token embedding matrix (`embed_tokens.weight`, lookup table)

-**Note:** Degradations are applied to the weight values of these matrices across all layers simultaneously.
+**Note:** In this version, degradations are applied to the weight values of these matrices across all layers simultaneously.

 ### VARIANTS